nagoya-foundation/dynasync/README.md

 Initial commit: August 27, 2018
 Distributed under BSD3-clause license.
 See [LICENSE](LICENSE) for more information.

-### Current work

-- Creating the back-end lambda function
-- Adding support for more than one folder tracking

 ### To-do

 There are lots of things to do, the ones in my mind now are listed below.

-- Create o front-end program
-- Create a nice user interface for configuring the front-end
+- Create a front-end program

 ### Contributing